Prepatellar bursitis: Diagnosis

 Left sided aseptic prepatellar bursitis in a retired concrete finisher.

 There are several types of inflammation that can cause knee pain, including sprains, bursitis, and injuries to the meniscus.
 A diagnosis of prepatellar bursitis can be made based on a physical examination and the presence of risk factors in the person's medical history; swelling and tenderness at the front of the knee, combined with a profession that requires frequent kneeling, suggest prepatellar bursitis.
 Swelling of multiple joints along with restricted range of motion may indicate arthritis instead.

 A physical examination and medical history are generally not enough to distinguish between infectious and non-infectious bursitis; aspiration of the bursal fluid is often required for this, along with a cell culture and Gram stain of the aspirated fluid.
 Septic prepatellar bursitis may be diagnosed if the fluid is found to have a neutrophil count above 1500 per microliter, a threshold significantly lower than that of septic arthritis (50,000 cells per microliter).
 A tuberculosis infection can be confirmed using a radiograph of the knee and urinalysis.
+It can be difficult to diagnose bursitis as symptoms often mimic those consistent with other injuries.
+Ultrasound and MRI are necessary for accurate identification.